 According to Lloyd, “Our most proud achievement is the creation of the Canvas Collection.”
 This collection of duffels, backpacks, and beach bags stands apart in the market for its extreme durability.
 While most canvas bags are thirteen to eighteen ounces thick, the Kurtis Paul cotton canvas is twenty ounces thick.
 To visualize this difference, think of taking your average canvas bag, then adding the weight of a standard 5oz. baseball, all of which will stand between your things and the sand, dirt, and concrete outside.
 Lloyd says, “We have kept the design of the bags as simple as possible, opting for more of a minimalist feel.
 For example we decided to strip the backpack of conventional side pockets, giving it a more civilised look.”
 (By civilised he means not hipster.)
 “Whilst on the outside these products may look simple, a great deal of attention was paid to every detail.”

 Besides making business trips, Lloyd has backpacked “all over the world, covering many parts of Europe, Asia and Africa”.
 For him, backpacking is “the perfect freedom, a period away from connectivity, rules and schedules”.
 He prefers going “off the beaten track” and living like a local to checking off a list of tourist spots.
 His ability to travel to so many different parts of the world in this manner intrigued me.
-I have always been interested in learning about different places and ways of living, have known the name and location of every country in the world since I was five years old, and have researched 371 different languages, but my self-consciousness holds me back from actually traveling.
-I don’t ask for directions, I go to great lengths not to ask for help, and I feel stupid if I cannot communicate with a person in their language.
-So I asked Lloyd for advice.
+I have always been interested in learning about different places and ways of living, have known the name and location of every country in the world since I was five years old, and have researched 371 different languages, but for financial reasons, I have little experience actually traveling.
+So I asked Lloyd for backpacking advice.
 His first suggestion was to “blend, if you stand out as a tourist you’re an easy picking for anyone to take advantage”.
 That said, he doesn’t think traveling to foreign countries is any more dangerous than the usual hazards of everyday life.
 He suggests traveling with friends because “groups are always safer but travelling is also meant to be a social event.
 Find someone you can share your experiences with, it will make them more memorable.”
-For some reason, I had always pictured myself traveling alone.
-His perspective really inspires me to move out of my comfort zone.
+His perspective really inspires me to travel with creativity and resourcefulness.

 A slum in Namibia